 If you barely have time for breakfast, you probably don’t have time to think and measure.

-By making your own instant oatmeal packets, you have pre-measured servings that you can dump and heat.
+By making DIY oatmeal packets, you have pre-measured servings that you can dump and heat.

 No time for breakfast?
 Grab a bag on your way to the office and heat it there.